DiegoPerezSoto/SSVI_volatility_visualizer/README.md

 **Reference-Counted Subscriptions**

 Each contract is subscribed to once.
 When all owners release, the subscription cancels with IBKR.
-Keeps total < 100 simultaneous lines (IBKR limit).

 **OTM-Only Subscriptions**